 Section 1 – Procedures

 The Nominating Committee shall be elected by the membership and consist of four (4) members and an alternate.
-Each year the duties of the Committee shall be to nominate no less than two (2) members in good standing to each of the offices of President-Elect, Vice-President, and Member-at-Large of the Executive Committee.
-In those years that the terms of the offices of Secretary and Treasurer end, the Committee shall nominate two (2) members in good standing for these offices.
+The Chairperson from the previous year shall automatically be a non-voting member of the Nominating Committee.
+Each year the duties of the Committee shall be to nominate no less than two (2) members in good standing to the office of President-Elect and to replace any Member-at-Large of the Executive Committee whose term is ending.
+In those years that the term of the office of the Vice-President ends, the Committee shall nominate two (2) members in good standing to that office.
+In those years that the offices of Executive Secretary and Treasurer end and if they are not renewed the Committee shall nominate two (2) members in good standing to those offices.
 The Committee also shall submit seven (7) nominees for the succeeding Nominating Committee.
-In addition, the name of any member whose candidacy for membership to any office is supported by at least ten (10) Society members shall also be placed on the ballot.
-All nominees shall certify their willingness to serve if elected before their names are placed on the ballot.
+Members of the nominating Committee cannot nominate themselves for any elected position, but are eligible to be nominated for any post once their term of office is completed, including being nominated to the Nominating Committee again.
+Before their names are placed on the ballot, all nominees shall certify their willingness to serve if elected.

-The nominations shall be transmitted to the Secretary by 1 February prior to the annual meeting of that year.
-The Secretary shall submit all nominations to the Society on an appropriate mail ballot at least three months prior to the annual meeting.
-He/She shall forward to the Tellers Committee all ballots which have been returned to him/her within sixty (60) days of the Mailing.
-The Tellers shall tally the votes and report the election at the annual Executive Committee and Society business meetings.
-All tie votes shall be resolved by the President.
+The nominations shall be transmitted to the Executive Secretary by 15th March prior to the annual meeting of that year.
+The Executive Secretary shall liaise with the Information Officer to ensure that all nominations are submitted to the Society on an appropriate electronic ballot at least six weeks prior to the annual meeting and allow at least two weeks for voting to take place.
+The Executive Secretary shall tally the votes and report the election at the annual Executive Committee and Society business meetings.
+All tied votes shall be resolved by the President.

 Officers of the Society shall be elected by plurality vote.
 Nominees to the Nominating Committee with the five highest number of votes shall comprise that Committee, with the highest and fifth positions determining the Chairperson and alternate, respectively.
+The Chairperson shall serve as a member ex officio of the Executive Committee.
 The alternate shall replace any one of the four senior members who is unable to serve.
-At the discretion of the Chairperson, the alternate may also be considered the fifth committee member with full voting privileges.
-In the event that the elected Chairperson is unable to fulfill the duties of the office, the Committee shall elect a Chairperson from among its members.
+At the discretion of the Chairperson, the alternate may also be considered a fifth committee member with full voting privileges.
+In the event that the elected Chairperson is unable to fulfil the duties of the office, the Committee shall elect a Chairperson from among its members.